abhichamoli/auction-management-service/README.md

 # auction-management-service

 A full-fledged auction management solution enables users to list various products for auction and allows bidders to place bids on these items.
+Win notifications are sent to winners at the end of Auction.
 Consists of below Micro-services

 - Product Manager: Manages the inventory of products available for auction.
 - Auction Service: Handles the listing of products for auction.